JetBrains/kotlin-web-site/docs/reference/design-patterns.md

 ```

-## Obsolete patterns
+## Enhanced patterns

-Java patterns that are unnecessary in Kotlin since they can be replaced with core Kotlin features.
+Patterns that may be improved with Kotlin features.

 ### Builder